Neil Bluhm

 Neil Gary Bluhm (born 1938) is an American billionaire real estate and casino magnate.
 He is a partner of Midwest Gaming & Entertainment, which owns several casinos.
-He had an estimated net worth of US$7 billion in October 2021.
+He had an estimated net worth of US$8.6 billion in September 2025.

 Early life

 Bluhm was born to a Jewish family in 1938 in Chicago.
 His father left the family when he was 13, and his mother worked as a bookkeeper.
 He grew up in a cramped apartment near his immigrant grandparents.
 He attended a high school on Chicago's northwest side.

 He graduated from the University of Illinois at Urbana-Champaign in 1959, studying accounting, and in 1962, he received a juris doctor degree from Northwestern University.
-In 2009, he received Northwestern’s Alumni Medal, the highest honor an alumnus can receive from the university.
+In 2009, he received Northwestern's Alumni Medal, the highest honor an alumnus can receive from the university.

 Career

 He started his career as a lawyer and eventually a partner in the Chicago law firm of Mayer, Brown & Platt.
 In 1969, he co-founded JMB Realty with Judd Malkin, his high school friend and college roommate.

 In 1994, he co-founded Walton Street Capital, a private equity firm.
 Soon thereafter, with Greg Carlin, he co-founded Rush Street Gaming.

-Bluhm and his children own real estate in Chicago and elsewhere, including Chicago's 900 North Michigan and Four Seasons and Ritz Carlton Hotels.
+Bluhm and his children own real estate in Chicago and elsewhere, including 900 North Michigan, Four Seasons Hotel Chicago and Ritz Carlton Hotel Chicago.
 The family is a minority owner of the Chicago Bulls and Chicago White Sox.

 According to Forbes, he had a net worth of US$7.0 billion in October 2021.

 Personal life

 He is divorced from art collector and philanthropist Barbara Bluhm-Kaul.
-They have 3 children: Andy Bluhm, who runs hedge fund Delaware Street Capital; Leslie Bluhm, who co-founded Chicago Cares, and currently serves as a Director on the Board of AmeriCorps under the Biden Administration, and Meredith Bluhm-Wolf, who helps direct the family's business and charitable foundation.
+They have 3 children: Andy Bluhm, who runs hedge fund Delaware Street Capital; Leslie Bluhm, who co-founded Chicago Cares, and recently served as a Director on the Board of AmeriCorps under the Biden administration, and Meredith Bluhm-Wolf, who helps direct the family's business and charitable foundation.
+He is currently married to Kimberly Paige Bluhm.

 He lives in Chicago.
 In December 2018, he purchased an apartment near Miami for $20 million.

 An art patron, he sits on the board of trustees of the Art Institute of Chicago and the Whitney Museum of American Art.
-He has an art collection worth $300 million.
+He has an art collection worth over $300 million.
 He sits on the board of trustees of Northwestern University.